Sam Wanamaker: Career

 In 1951, Wanamaker made a speech welcoming the return of two of the Hollywood Ten.
 In 1952, at the height of the McCarthy "Red Scare" period, Wanamaker, who was then acting in the UK, learned that despite his distinguished service in the Army during World War II, his years as a communist could lead to his being blacklisted in Hollywood.
 (Note: The BBC documentary Who Do You Think You Are? broadcast on February 24, 2009, revealed that the FBI had kept a substantial investigation file for him, including incriminating witness statements, and that the House Un-American Activities Committee had intended to subpoena him as a witness.
 His activities were also reportedly monitored by MI5.)
 He consequently decided to remain in England, where he reestablished his career as a stage and film actor, along with becoming a director and producer.
 He explained:

 In 1950 I went to England to do a play, and around that time the whole McCarthy witch-hunting era had taken hold in Hollywood—so I just stayed in Britain.
 I knew that because I had worked with actors who had problems in Hollywood, I might have difficulties.

 In 1952, he made his debut as both actor and director in London in Clifford Odets' Winter Journey.
 The play, which co-starred Michael Redgrave, was considered "sensational" by critics.
 He later appeared in other plays, including The Big Knife, The Shrike, The Rainmaker, and A Hatful of Rain.
+For a revival of Seán O'Casey's Purple Dust in 1953 he invited Gerard Hoffnung to design the drop-cloth, and Wanamaker was later to be the producer of the first Hoffnung Festival Concert (1959).
 In 1956, he directed the British premiere of Bertolt Brecht and Kurt Weill's musical play The Threepenny Opera (revived in New York in 1954 in a translation by Marc Blitzstein.)